 Travel advice for Cuba as a solo male is a little more simple, with some overlap.
 In a culture of heavy machismo, prepare for visits to the bar to be met by similar harassment to those who’d go after women too, though probably more just to test your mettle with Cuban rum.
 Be polite, use your discretion, though probably a good idea not to get good and steaming drunk around a bunch of complete strangers, no matter how much the macho culture may demand it.

 I’ll say it again exactly the same as it’s no less true.
 Applicable to both men and women is to be wary of jineteros or jineteras, who are the common tourist-pests of any country who will sidle up to you speaking English and offer to show you around or take you somewhere nice, all in hopes of getting you to part with your cash.
 Don’t trust them.

 Once again, trust your instincts in all cases!
 If a place seems dodgy, get out of it.
 If you feel you need to contact the police, contact the police.
 It is always better to err on the side of caution rather than pay the price for it later.

-Travel insurance in Cuba is absolutely mandatory and you will be asked for proof of it when arriving at the airport.
+Travel insurance in Cuba is absolutely mandatory and you may be asked for proof of it when arriving at the airport, so make sure you have a printout of your policy with you.
 Package tours will typically cover this, but even if you’re not on a package trip, just getting it separately should be easy, with many affordable options to choose from.